gordonaspin/icloud_photos_downloader/README.md

 - A command-line tool to download all your iCloud photos.
 - Works on Linux, Windows, and MacOS.
-- Run as a [scheduled cron task](#cron-task) to keep a local backup of your photos and videos.
+- Run as a [scheduled cron task](#cron-task) to keep a local backup of your photos and videos
+- Run as a docker container, available directly from dockerhub at docker pull gordonaspin/icloudpd:latest

-This tool is developed and maintained by volunteers (we are always looking for [help](CONTRIBUTING.md)...).
-We aim to release new versions once a week (Friday), if there is something worth delivering.
+This tool is forked from the original icloud_photos_downloader developed and maintained by volunteers.
+They are always looking for [help](CONTRIBUTING.md)...).
+I am happy to entertain feature requests on this fork.
+I aim to release new versions if there is something worth delivering.

 ## Install